bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 # Programming Model

-The CPU programming model includes four 8-bit General Purpose Registers (GPRs): `a`, `b`, `c`, `d`, and two 16-bit General Purpose Pointers (GPPs): `x`, `y`.
-There are four special purpose programmer facing registers:
+The CPU programming model includes four 8-bit General Purpose Registers (`gpr`): `a`, `b`, `c`, `d`, and two 16-bit General Purpose Pointers (`gpp`): `x`, `y`.
+There are five special purpose programmer facing registers:

 1. `dp` - 8-bit, the location of the Direct Page
 2. `ab` - 16-bit, a pseudo register constructed with `a` in the high byte and `b` in the low byte
 3. `cd` - 16-bit, a psuedo register constructed with `c` in the high byte and `d` in the low byte
-3. `sp` - 16-bit, the system Stack Pointer
+4. `sp` - 16-bit, the system Stack Pointer
+5. `br` - 4-bit, the user Bank Register

-These three registers have limited direct support, and are generally interacted with via `MOV`s.
+These registers have limited direct instruction support, and are generally interacted with via `MOV`s.
 The `ab` and `cd` registers provide a mechanism for constructing 16-bit results that can be loaded into the GPPs or the SP.
+The combination of `gpp` and `sp` is known as the pointers (`ptr`).

 Additionally, there is the Status Register (`sr`) which stores the following CPU flags:

 1. Zero (`Z`)
 2. Carry (`C`)
 3. Negative (`N`)
 4. Overflow (`V`)
 5. Interrupt Enable (`I`)
+6. User Data Source (`U`)

 The first four of these are primarily set by the result of a recent ALU calculation.
-The final is used to enable or disable maskable interrupt requests (IRQ), and is managed directly by the programmer via `SEI` and `CLI`.
+The Interrupt Enable flag is used to enable or disable maskable interrupt requests (IRQ), and is managed directly by the programmer via `SEI` and `CLI`.
+Finally, the `U` flag is intended for use within supervisor code, in order to give access to user address space.

 In the subsequent section, the size of an instruction is given as the total number of bytes required to execute the instruction.
-This includes the optional prefix `EXT` byte, and any operands following the opcode in the instruction stream.
+This includes the optional prefix `EXT` byte, the opcode itself, and any operands following the opcode in the instruction stream.

 # Addressing Modes